diversen/minimal-cli-framework/README.md

 A simple CLI framework with options for muliple sub-commands loaded as classes.
-In order to implement a command into an exisiting class you will just need to add two methods: `getCommand` and `runCommand` - and then add a class object to the framework.
+In order to implement a command into an exisiting class you will just need to add two methods: `getCommand` and `runCommand` - and then add an object to the framework.

 # Install: